ministryofjustice/feed-parser/README.md

 Make required changes and merge into main.
 Merging or pushing to the `main` branch triggers a GitAction that pushes an image of the FeedParser to all `Hale Platform` environment namespaces, `prod`, `staging`, `dev` and `demo`.
 It has it's own ECR repository in each namespace called `jotw-content-devs/hale-platform-dev-feed-parser-ecr`.

-To check if the image has been pushed into the ECR repo make sure in your terminal you are set to use the right profile `export AWS_PROFILE=hale-platform-dev-s3` and then run `aws ecr list-images --repository-name jotw-content-devs/hale-platform-dev-feed-parser-ecr`.
+To check if the image has been pushed into the ECR repo first shell into the service module.
+First make sure your terminal is in the right namespace.
+If it is not, run `worm switch <env>`.
+Then run `kubectrl get all` and look for the service pod.
+The name should look something like `pod/cloud-platform-d2fcc98e23c3e68c-service-pod-58488bb5d7-w22sw`.
+Once found copy the whole name and run `kubectrl exec -it pod/cloud-platform-d2fcc98e23c3e68c-service-pod-58488bb5d7-w22sw -- bin/sh` (swap your pod name in).
+Then you can run `aws ecr list-images --repository-name jotw-content-devs/hale-platform-dev-feed-parser-ecr`.
+The one tagged `latest` will be the one used.

 ## Usage